By Andrea M. Darcy

-Do you worry that you’ve never actually been in love but are just pretending?
-Or have you decided that love is silly anyways, you don’t really need it, and it’s time to give up?
+Worry that you’ve never actually been in love but are just pretending?
+Or that something is wrong with you and you actually can’t fall in love?
+Have you decided that love is silly anyways, you don’t really need it?

 So before you decide that you can’t fall in love, consider if these psychological blocks are the real problem.